-Statement of Activities and Changes in Net Assets
+Statements of Activities and Changes in Net Assets

-Transactions deemed by management to be ongoing, major, or central to the provision of the Corporation's operations are reported as either operating revenue and support or operating expenses in the accompanying statement of activities and changes in net assets.
-Non-operating revenue includes debt forgiveness income.
+Transactions deemed by management to be ongoing, major, or central to the provision of the Corporation's operations are reported as either operating revenue and support or operating expenses in the accompanying statements of activities and changes in net assets.
+Non-operating revenue includes debt forgiveness income for the year ended June 30, 2023.